-The Trust and NMF (together, the "Trusts") have entered into a credit agreement with JPMorgan Chase Bank, N.A., The Bank of New York Mellon, and Wells Fargo Bank National Association (the "Lenders"), permitting the Trusts, in aggregate, to borrow up to \$100,000,000.
+The Trust and NMF (together, the "Trusts") have entered into a credit agreement with JPMorgan, The Bank of New York Mellon, and Wells Fargo Bank National Association (the "Lenders"), permitting the Trusts, in aggregate, to borrow up to \$100,000,000.
 Advances taken by a Fund under this arrangement would be primarily for temporary or emergency purposes, including the meeting of redemption requests that otherwise might require the untimely disposition of securities, and are subject to the Fund's borrowing restrictions.
 The line of credit requires a commitment fee of 0.15% per year on \$100,000,000.
 Such commitment fee shall be payable quarterly in arrears on the last business day of each March, June, September and December and on the termination date.
 Borrowings under this arrangement accrue interest at a rate of 1.00% per annum plus the higher of (a) the one month London Interbank Offered Rate or (b) the Federal Funds Rate.
 Interest costs, if any, would be shown on the Statement of Operations.
 No compensating balances are required under the terms of the line of credit.
-In addition, the Fund may not draw any portion of the line of credit that is provided by a bank that is an affiliate of the Fund's subadviser, if applicable.
 In addition to any rights and remedies of the Lenders provided by law, each Lender has the right, upon any amount becoming due and payable by the Fund, to set-off as appropriate and apply all deposits and credits held by or owing to such Lender against such amount, subject to the terms of the credit agreement.
 The line of credit is renewed annually, and next expires on July 9, 2020.
 During the year ended December 31, 2019, the Fund had no borrowings under the line of credit.